-This short case study focuses on the losses incurred by the buyer of a target company due to not completing the due diligence inventory of telecom services and contracts was not completed during the acquisition transition period — a vital step of the technology expense management process.
+This short case study focuses on the losses incurred by the acquirer of a target company as a due diligence inventory of telecom services and contracts was not completed during the acquisition transition period — a vital step of the technology expense management process.

 A service company in the aviation industry purchased a group of locations at various airports throughout the United States.
 Consulted on several aspects of the acquisition process, RadiusPoint recommended a due diligence inventory be made of the telecom services included in the purchases.
 However, the acquirer’s management team declined.

 Throughout the integration process, the transition proved problematic for the Accounts Payable team of the acquiring company, and the transition timeline had to be extended well beyond the allotted timeframe.

 - Accounts and services were on the sellers’ corporate accounts: they could not be moved without proper documentation from the seller